2006 Hezbollah cross-border raid: Background

 In the months leading up to 12 July attack, Brigadier General Ishai Efroni reported seeing increased movement across the border fence, including more armed Hezbollah patrols.
 He had repeatedly seen burden-laden donkeys, which he had believed were being led by innocent farmers, but after the incident suspected were laden with arms and equipment.
-After the 28 May rocket attack, the general, who at 41 had spent much of his career along the northern border, "got the feeling something had changed big time."
+After the 28 May rocket attack, the general, who at 41 had spent much of his career along the northern border, "got the feeling something had changed big time".

 Hezbollah had created a deep underground bunker amongst the underbrush, just above the IDF armoured patrol track.
 The "camp was stocked with food, water, radios, ak-47 rifles, antitank missiles and diagrams detailing the insignia and size of Israeli military units."

 Israeli military intelligence was certain that Hezbollah was planning an attack, and correctly suspected that it would take place at a portion of the border known as Milepost 105, where the road that ran along the border dipped into a wadi, where IDF troops and humvees would be out of sight of nearby IDF observation posts and dug-in tanks, creating a "dead zone".
 On 27 June 2006, the IDF issued a high alert at Milepost 105, and stationed a team from the Egoz Reconnaissance Unit in ambush positions to intercept any Hezbollah raid.
 By 2 July, after no attack had come, the Egoz team withdrew.

 On the night of 11 July, IDF soldiers noted several reports of contact along the electric fence near Milepost 105, and an Israeli patrol spotted 20 Hezbollah fighters near the location, but this information never filtered down to IDF reserve units due to patrol the area on 12 July.

-The attack
+The raid

 On the early morning of 12 July 2006, a ground contingent of Hezbollah fighters crossed the border into northern Israel, and used wire cutters and explosives to break the fence.
 They hid in ambush in the wadi of Milepost 105.
 Another squad of Hezbollah fighters positioned itself in thick undergrowth on the Lebanese side of the border.
 At 2:20 AM, the IDF noted a "red touch", meaning that someone or something had touched the electric border fence, in the area adjacent to Milepost 105.
 An Israeli patrol scanned the area but did not spot the Hezbollah fighters who had crossed into Israel.

 At around 9:00 a.m. local time (06:00 UTC), on 12 July 2006, the attack began.
 Hezbollah initiated diversionary Katyusha rocket and mortar attacks on Israeli military positions and border villages, including Zar'it and Shlomi.
 Two civilians were wounded.
 Simultaneously, Hezbollah fighters fired on seven army posts, knocking out surveillance cameras and command communications.